Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 ##  Factor w/ 194 levels "","..
 Not available.  ",..: 3 104 115 126 137 148 159 170 181 4 ...
 ```

-- The script to convert these columns (i.e. factors) to numeric is:
+- The script to convert these columns (i.e. factors) to numeric is as follows:

 ```r